 When I first started gardening, I use to have seedlings everywhere throughout my house trying to capture the maximum amount of light possible.
 Even being as persistent as I was, I still ended up with leggy seedlings falling all over the place.
 Although, there are different benefits to using natural light vs. artificial light to start your seedlings.
 This will be my third year using my absolute favorite light garden (more on this later).

 Benefits of starting your seeds indoors

-Like I mentioned above, starting seeds indoors provides us with a jump start on the growing season, offering us a larger chance at getting in a full harvest in cooler climates.
-This isn’t the only benefit to starting seeds indoors though.
+As I mentioned above, starting seeds indoors provides us with a jump start on the growing season, offering us a larger chance of getting in a full harvest in cooler climates.
+This isn’t the only benefit of starting seeds indoors though.
 Here are a few other huge benefits that you are rewarded with when you start your seeds indoors:

 - You Get More Variety – Anyone that has started their gardening journey, probably gets that excited feeling when the seed stands start to hit the grocery and hardware stores during late winter.
 There are far more varieties offered in the seed world than seedlings offered at the garden nursery!
 I start at least 6 varieties of tomatoes every year.

 - You Get Satisfaction – Everyone has to agree to it is an amazing feeling to know that you did it yourself!
 The transformation from seed to that established plant that you will set out in the garden once the weather is warm enough will truly warm your soul!
 And there’s something truly amazing about seeing tiny seeds turn into a hopefully huge harvest.

 - You Beat the End of Winter Blues – I find that the absolute best way to beat the end of the winter blues is starting seeds indoors.
 Nothing screams spring like watching and caring for your tiny seedlings!